 - departmental acts of the Ministry of Culture; and

 - local acts of museums on the registration of the transfer of art objects for exhibition in foreign states.

-- the museum's application for permission for the export and reimport of its items, which should state the name, location and timing of the exhibition, as well as the involved partners;
+- specify the name, location and timing of the exhibition, as well as the involved partners; and

 - a sealed set of colour photographs of the exported items with annotation on the back of each photograph.

 Furthermore, there is a variety of specific requirements applicable to the export of items to which copyright applies, as well as to cultural property.
 For instance, it is necessary to provide documented verification of the author's or copyright holder's consent.
 For the temporary export of cultural property by non-state (private) companies and individuals, the permit application must include, among other things, two colour photos of each item, copies of documents confirming the right to own or use the temporarily exported cultural property and a copy of the exporting individual's identity documents.
 In some cases, an expert opinion classifying the objects as cultural property will also be required.

 All applications must also include the proof of payment of an export permit state fee, with the exception of applications filed by the state or municipal organisations.

 It is important to mention that Article 35.6(5) of Law No. 4804-1 explicitly prohibits the use of temporarily exported cultural property as security for the fulfilment of obligations of their owners both in the Russian Federation and abroad.
 In 2005, the Swiss government decided to release a seized collection of artworks worth US$1 billion, which was loaned by the Pushkin State Museum of Fine Arts.
 The Swiss government's decision was based on grounds of national interest, and the artworks were returned to Russia.